 After embryo transfer, the intended mother will rest and may return to normal activity the next day.
 Generally, the intended mother must use daily shots or pills of the hormone progesterone to help thicken the uterine lining.
 This facilities embryo implantation.

 These next two weeks are described by women undergoing IVF, as the most difficult time.
 This is the wait time until a pregnancy test can be done.

 Today, infertile couples and individuals have more options than ever before.
-As the oldest and only fertility clinic is central Ohio, we offer the full range of medical solutions.
+As the oldest and only fertility clinic in Central Ohio, we offer a full range of medical solutions.
 We have decades of experience, stellar success rates, and state-of-the-art facilities to assure our patients are comfortable, confident in our services.
 At Ohio Reproductive Medicine in Columbus, Ohio we understand infertility is an intensely private struggle filled with frustration and uncertainty.
-When you determine you need help, you can count on our board- certified reproductive endocrinologists and fertility experts to provide you with effective, supportive, compassionate care.
+When you determine you need help, you can count on our board-certified reproductive endocrinologists and fertility experts to provide you with effective, supportive, compassionate care.